tomanistor/tomanistor.com/content/blog/my-favorite-web-development-podcasts.md

 * [How Our Tools Shape Us](https://spec.fm/podcasts/developer-tea/121705)

 ## The Hanselminutes Podcast
 Hosted by Scott Hanselman, [The Hanselminutes Podcast](https://hanselminutes.com/) is one of the podcasts I most recently started listening to.
-Like many pogramming podcasts, the host interviews many personas from the programming community.
+Like many programming podcasts, the host interviews many personas from the programming community.
 Scott brings on many guests that dive into some interesting topics specific to the web but also explores broader though-provoking topics.

 ### Suggested Episodes
 * [Developing Online Identity with Sarah Squire](https://www.hanselminutes.com/621/developing-online-identity-with-sarah-squire)